-The introduction provides the reader with an understanding of the purpose of the work in the report, i.e. what you are reporting.
+The introduction provides the reader with an understanding of the purpose of the work in the report.
 For example, if you were creating spin curves for a photoresist, you would explain that photoresist is an essential element of photolithography and that precision in the targeted photoresist thickness requires one to generate such curves.
 Any useful background literature or information is also included in this section.
 Essential elements of the Introduction are the purpose and associated background.